This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The primary reason why houseplants’ leaves turn brown is that they’re kept in an unnatural environment.
 Plants depend on you for light, water, heat, and humidity.
 If any of these environmental factors are not ideal, it can lead to the leaves turning brown.

 The good news is that you don’t have to settle for houseplants that aren’t healthy or don’t look good in your home.
 While not every plant will thrive indoors, I turned some plants around by identifying what was causing the problem and then addressing it.
-You can also use these tips if you have problems with your houseplant leaves browning.
+You can also use these tips if you have issues with your houseplant leaves browning.

 Browning leaves due to too much or too little water